FAQs about St. Croix Electric Cooperative

 SCEC is a not-for-profit, member-owned and member-driven cooperative.
 Policies are set by an elected, nine-member Board of Directors, representing the nine districts within SCEC's service territory.
 Each director is also a member of the Cooperative.
 The board establishes policies and procedures for the Cooperative that are followed by management and employees.
 Voting is conducted on a one member = one vote basis.

 Members are the Cooperative's customers.
-Unlike a for-profit company that may have shareholders, Cooperatives obtain some of their needed capital from the electric bills members pay.
-So, at the end of the year, members are allocated a portion of the end-of-year margins, which are paid out as capital credits on a 20-year cycle, as finacial conditions allow.
-Since 1963, St. Croix Electric Cooperative has returned more than $16 million to members in the form of capital credits.
+Unlike a for-profit company that may have shareholders, cooperatives obtain some of their needed capital from the electric bills members pay.
+At the end of the year, members are allocated a portion of the end-of-year margins, which are paid out as capital credits on a 20-year cycle, as finacial conditions allow.
+Since 1963, St. Croix Electric Cooperative has returned more than $17 million to members in the form of capital credits.
 That is a significant amount of money put back in the hands of our local community members, not some stranger (shareholder) hundreds or thousands of miles away.
 Cooperatives also follow a set of principles.

 How do I contact St. Croix Electric Cooperative?